sod4221/first/README.md

 - Flow
 	- Borrow
-		1.resource existance check (function named check_name)
+		1. resource existance check (function named check_name)
-		2.undergraduate check (whether exceed or not by function named check_name) 3.undergraduate check (already borrow this resource or not) 3.resource borrowed check (whether borrowed already or not by function named check_borrow) 4.restrict check(by check_delay)
+		2. undergraduate check (whether exceed or not by function named check_name)
+		3. undergraduate check (already borrow this resource or not)
+		3. resource borrowed check (whether borrowed already or not by function named check_borrow)
+		4. restrict check(by check_delay)

 	- Return
-		1.resource existance check(function named check_name)
+		1. resource existance check(function named check_name)
-		2.borrowed check and delay check(borrowed or not by function named return_resource)
+		2. borrowed check and delay check(borrowed or not by function named return_resource)

 ----------------------------------------------------------------